-Before installing the HPE Smart Storage Hybrid Capacitor, verify that the system BIOS meets the minimum firmware requirements to
+Before installing the HPE Smart Storage Hybrid Capacitor, verify that the system BIOS meets the minimum firmware requirements to support the capacitor pack.

 If the system BIOS or controller firmware is older than the minimum recommended firmware versions, the capacitor pack will only support one device.